BrickSchema/Brick/README.md

 - Definitions given with `skos:definition`
 - We are eliminating equipment-flavored classes where it makes sense
     - e.g. `brick:AHU_Average_Exhaust_Air_Static_Pressure_Sensor` is just a `Average_Exhaust_Air_Static_Pressure_Sensor` that is a point of an AHU.
-- Classes are equivalent to a set of tags
+- Classes are equivalent to a set of tags (see below)

 The root classes we have defined are: